RADAPEX/RADPrint/CONTRIBUTING.md

-# Contributing to RADPrint
+# Contributing to RADPrint Free

 RADAPEX welcomes contributions, feedback, and bug reports!
 If you encounter a problem or have ideas for future improvement please follow the steps below:

 ## Bugs

-Please report any bugs to our issues page -> `https://github.com/RADAPEX/RADPrint/issues`
+Please report any bugs to our issues page -> `https://github.com/RADAPEX/RADPrint-Free/issues`

 1. Click **New Issue**
 2. Add the bug label to ensure the issue can be found